aqli-epic/aqli-update/data/Readme.md

 ---

-We also provide two different flavors of **table presentations —wide and narrow**, since different data libraries, utils, and software requiere different table formats.
+We also provide two different flavors of **table presentations —wide and narrow**, since different data libraries, utilities, and software requiere different table formats.
 (And we know not everyone enjoys pivoting their tables.)

 * The wide format looks something like: